vertical-knowledge/jsocrud/README.md

 #jsocrud
-Perform crud operations with a JavaScript object using a string representation of the path at which you wish perform operations.
+Perform crud operations within a JavaScript object using a string representation of the path at which you wish perform operations.

 Disclaimer: This module wraps eval() with RegExp validation on string paths.
 Use at your own risk.